nicklansley/nick-stable-diffusion/README.md

    page to accept the terms.
    Then go here https://huggingface.co/CompVis/stable-diffusion-v-1-4-original/blob/main/sd-v1-4.ckpt and download this file.
 3. Copy the downloaded file to the 'model' folder you have setup in step 4.
-Note how I use 'S:
-   \nick-stable-diffusion-data\model'.
-   You will need to place the .ckpt file there and rename it to <pre>model.ckpt</pre>
+   You will need to place the .ckpt file there and rename it from <b>sd-v1-4.ckpt</b> to <b>model.ckpt</b> - so in my case I now have:<pre>S:\nick-stable-diffusion-data\model\model.ckpt</pre>

 4. Run docker-compose to build the project then start the backend, scheduler and frontend.
 Downloading the container images is a one-time operation but takes time and several GB of download.
 If you ran the 'Test your computer' section